DataDog/dd-sdk-reactnative/docs/expo_development.md

 `expo-datadog` supports Expo starting from SDK 45 and the plugin's versions follow Expo versions.
 For example, if you use Expo SDK 45, use `expo-datadog` version `45.x.x`.
 Datadog recommends using **Expo SDK 45** as a minimum version; previous versions may require manual steps.

+Refer to the [`example app`](https://github.com/DataDog/dd-sdk-reactnative-examples/tree/main/rum-expo-react-navigation) to see an implementation of Datadog with expo and React navigation.

 ## Setup

 To install with NPM, run: